Minimum Course Length

 Low Season: Mon - Fri: 09.00 - 15.00

-The Study Abroad Programme (SAY programme) is specifically designed for students from outside the EEA wishing to develop their English skills and spoken and written fluency while enjoying the new and exciting experience of living and studying in the west of Ireland!
-This SAY programme consists of 25 weeks tuition and 8 weeks holidays, giving students the opportunity both to study and work part-time and.
+The Study Abroad Programme (SAY programme) has been specifically created for students from outside the EEA wishing to develop their English skills while enjoying the new and exciting experience of living and studying in the west of Ireland!
+This SAY programme consists of 25 weeks tuition and gives you the opportunity to study and work part-itme with 8 weeks holidays.
+There is plenty of time to relax, travel around Ireland or venture further on trips to Europe - flights are very affordable if you plan in advance

 Classes for all SAY students, as well as students on discounted general English courses, are held in the mornings during the low season and in the afternoons in the high season.